Head Baseball Coach

 During the summer of 2015, Younger served as the bullpen coach and opponent liaison for the USA Baseball Collegiate National Team.
 Along with running the bullpen activities during games, Younger also assisted with the setup and execution of team drills for the program.

 Prior to his experience with USA Baseball, Younger spent two years as a graduate student manager at NC State, where he helped the Wolfpack to 68 wins during his two seasons and an appearance in the 2015 NCAA Fort Worth Regional.
 Among his duties at NC State, Younger set up and assisted with drills, threw batting practice and hit ground balls to infielders.

 Younger served as an assistant coach for the Coastal Plains League Florence Red Wolves during the summer of 2014.
 Serving a wide variety of duties for Florence, Younger helped the Red Wolves to a runner-up finish in the CPL championship series.
 Led by CPL Pitcher of the Year Mike Morrison and Hitter of the Year Gene Cone, the Red Wolves completed the 2014 campaign with a 41-23 record.

-Younger is married to the former Shannon Johnson and the couple has one daughter, Olivia (1).
+Younger is married to the former Shannon Johnson and the couple have two children.
 The Chatham, Virginia, native earned his bachelor's degree in physical education and health education from Methodist University.
 He also owns his master's degree in parks, recreation and tourism management with a concentration in sport management from North Carolina State University.